|Luxury Rating:||2.7 / 5|

 The American Express Gold card has a significantly lower fee than the Platinum, and it offers many of the same perks – including car rental insurance, purchase protection and Hotel Collection benefits.
 The annual credits are slightly lower, however.

 The Amex Gold card might include less valuable travel perks, but its rewards rate makes it much easier to stockpile Membership Rewards points.
-Cardholders receive 4 points per dollar at restaurants and U.S. supermarkets (up to $25,000 a year in supermarket purchases, then 1 point per dollar).
+Cardholders receive 4 points per dollar at restaurants, on Uber Eats purchases and at U.S. supermarkets (up to $25,000 a year in supermarket purchases, then 1 point per dollar).
 Users also earn 3 points per dollar on flights booked directly with airlines or amextravel.com and 1 point per dollar on general purchases.
 If you spend a significant amount on groceries or dining out, you might be able to rack up rewards faster with the Gold card than with the Platinum.

 - Travelers who prefer luxury perks over point-earning potential.